DataComp-LM: In search of the next generation of training sets for language models: Datasheet

 \item \textbf{Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?} \textit{If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).}

-\begin{itemize} \item \rawpool is an unfiltered web-text corpus comprised of \textbf{all} \commoncrawl data prior to 2023.
-As such, it represent the full breadth of possible instances from this source.
-However, we note that \commoncrawl does not cover the entire web data, due to reach and compute limitations for instance.
+\begin{itemize} \item \rawpool is an unfiltered web-text corpus comprised of all \commoncrawl data prior to 2023.
+As such, it represents the full breadth of possible instances from this source.
+However, we note that \commoncrawl does not cover the entire web, due to factors such as compute limitations and opt-outs from page authors.
 For our \hqpool, we use various filtering and deduplication strategies as described in \Cref{sec:results} in the explicit attempt to improve its quality for preatining, thus removing low-quality instances, and in doing so, becoming non-representative of the full set of instances.
 For a complete treatment and visualization of our data processing funnel, see \Cref{sec:results,sec:dedup,sec:text_extraction} and \Cref{appx:common-pool}. \end{itemize}

 \item \textbf{What data does each instance consist of?} \textit{“Raw” data (e.g., unprocessed text or images) or features?
 In either case, please provide a description.}

 \begin{itemize} \item Each sample contains a web-page url for and the extracted HTML content associated with.
 Additionally, each sample contains metadata fields shown in \Cref{tab:raw_pool_meta} (e.g., WARC-Type, WARC-date, Content-Type etc.). \end{itemize}